buildpacks/rfcs/text/0000-system-buildpacks-in-builder.md

 ## Build

-System buildpacks that have passed detection will be executed during the build phase.
-All `pre` buildpacks must execute before the detected buildpack group.
-All `post` buildpacks must execute after the detected buildpack group.
-However, the system buildpacks MUST NOT be added to the buildpack group, and their execution may be hidden from the end user.
+System buildpacks that have passed detection will be added to `group.toml` and treated like any other buildpack for the remainder of the build.

 If a system buildpack exits with a status of `100`, the build will fail.